-Gingivitis is an inflammation of the gums surrounding the teeth.
-Gingivitis is one of many periodontal diseases that affect the health of the periodontium (those tissues that surround the teeth and include the gums, soft tissues, and bone).
-Chronic gingivitis leads to receding gums and can cause permanent damage to teeth.
-Gingivitis is a common cause of gum disease and a form of periodontitis.
+Gingivitis is an inflammation of the gums (gingiva) surrounding the teeth.
+Gingivitis affects a significant portion of the population and is the most common form of periodontal diseases (diseases of the tissues surrounding the teeth).
+Chronic gingivitis may lead to receding gums and can be a precursor of periodontitis.

-Periodontal diseases are often classified according to their severity.
-They range from mild gingivitis, to more severe periodontitis, and more uncommon but serious acute necrotizing ulcerative gingivitis, which can be life-threatening.
+This inflammation of the gingiva is classified according to severity.
+It can range from mild to severe gingivitis and more uncommon but serious necrotizing ulcerative gingivitis.

 - Bacteria can cause inflammation of the gums.
 Although bacteria are normally found in our bodies and provide protective effects most of the time, bacteria can be harmful.
 The mouth is an ideal place for bacteria to live.
 The warm, moist environment and constant food supply are everything bacteria need to thrive.
 If not for a healthy immune system, bacteria in the mouth would rapidly reproduce out of control, overwhelming the body's defense system.

 - An infection begins when the body's immune system is overwhelmed.
-The gum disease of gingivitis is an infection that occurs when bacteria invade soft tissues and potentially bone adjacent to teeth.
-The severity of this infection varies from mild to severe or life-threatening.
+The gum disease of gingivitis is an infection that occurs when bacteria invade soft tissues and bone adjacent to teeth.
+The severity of this infection varies from mild to severe and can be an indication of a life-threatening systemic disease.

 Must Read Articles Related to Gingivitis